SylvaBHD2/SylvaBHD2/README.md

 - 👋 Hi, I’m @SylvaBHD2, I´m a french student and passionate by technology.
 - 👀 I’m interested in sciences and especially sciences applied to computer sciences.
-- 🌱 I’m currently learning IT engeneering at Efrei Paris.
+- 🌱 I’m currently learning IT engeneering in Efrei Paris.
 - 👨‍💻 I’m looking to collaborate on coding projects in order to improve my coding skills as well as my softskills, in order to become the best version of myself.
 - 📫 You can reach me on Linkedin via this link : https://fr.linkedin.com/in/sylvan-buhard or by sending an email at sylvan.buhard@orange.fr .